-While selenium toxicity is rare, it is important to stay close to the recommended amount of 55 mcg per day and never exceed the tolerable upper limit of 400 mcg per day (33).
+While selenium toxicity is rare, it’s important to stay close to the recommended amount of 55 mcg per day and never exceed the tolerable upper limit of 400 mcg per day (

 Brazil nuts contain a very high amount of selenium.
 Consuming too many could lead to selenium toxicity.

-However, toxicity is more likely to happen from taking supplements rather than from eating selenium-containing foods.
+However, toxicity is more likely to happen from taking supplements rather than eating selenium-containing foods.

 Signs of selenium toxicity include:

-In severe cases, acute selenium toxicity can lead to serious intestinal and neurological symptoms, heart attack, kidney failure and death (34).
+In severe cases, acute selenium toxicity can lead to serious intestinal and neurological symptoms, heart attack, kidney failure, and death (37).

-Selenium is a powerful mineral that is essential for the proper functioning of the body.
+Selenium is a powerful mineral that is essential for the proper functioning of your body.

-For starters, it plays a critical role in metabolism and thyroid function.
-It also helps protect the body from damage caused by oxidative stress.
+It plays a critical role in metabolism and thyroid function and helps protect your body from damage caused by oxidative stress.

-Not only is selenium necessary for health, but it may also help boost the immune system, slow age-related mental decline and even reduce the risk of heart disease.
+What’s more, selenium may help boost your immune system, slow age-related mental decline, and even reduce your risk of heart disease.

-This micronutrient can be found in a wide variety of foods from oysters to mushrooms.
+This micronutrient can be found in a wide variety of foods, from oysters to mushrooms to Brazil nuts.